BlakeBild/Tiny_Monster_Trainer/README.md

 A game for the Thumby
 (I don't know what I'm doing 🥳)

-(If you're here for the most recent version of tiny monster trainer, that not on the thumby arcade yet.
+(If you're here for the most recent version of tiny monster trainer, that is not on the thumby arcade yet.
 You just need to put Tiny_Monster_Trainer.py and the /Curtain folder on the thumby.)

 Move around, fight monsters, collect monsters, train monsters.